These are the leeches, and are considered the most advanced annelid class. They differ from the other two Classes in 3 important features.

 It can consume 2 - 5 times its own body weight in blood, and go without feeding for 18 months.
 A full meal can take around 200 days to digest.

 Medicinal leeches are raised commercially to obtain hirudin - the anti-coagulant used to prevent blood clots.
-For more details see the table below.
+For more details see the Know your leech page.